Rain Barrel: How To Make And Use Rain Barrels

 Benefits of Rain Barrels

-A Money Saver – with this free water conservation source homeowners save on their water bills.
-Lawn and garden irrigation accounts for 40 % of residential water use according to the EPA.
+A Money Saver – homeowners save on their water bills with this free water conservation source.
+According to the EPA, lawn and garden irrigation accounts for 40 % of residential water use.

 Using rain barrels, homeowners can save roughly 1,300 gallons of water during the growing season.

-Healthy Plants and Soil – Rainwater does not contain the same additives found in tap water like inorganic ions and fluoride compounds which over time, accumulate in soil.
-This makes the water goof for venus flytraps.
+Healthy Plants and Soil – Rainwater does not contain the same additives in tap water, like inorganic ions and fluoride compounds that accumulate in soil over time.
+This makes the water goof for Venus flytraps.

-Rains pick up soil, oil, lawn fertilizer run-off, pesticides and other contaminants that can increase algae growth in lakes for example.
+Rains pick up soil, oil, lawn fertilizer run-off, pesticides, and other contaminants that can increase algae growth in lakes.

 How To Make A Rain Barrel

 Constructing a rain barrel system is easy (how-to video below).
-Attaching a spigot or hose bib near the bottom of the barrel allows for the connecting a soaker or drip hose or filling watering cans.
-You can also connect multiple barrels together to create a rain harvesting system.
+Attaching a spigot or hose bib near the bottom of the barrel allows for connecting a soaker or drip hose or filling watering cans.
+You can also connect multiple barrels to create a rain-harvesting system.

 Before you get excited about collecting rainwater with a barrel – make sure it’s legal!
-An Oregon man collected rain water on his property and found himself sentenced to 30 Days in jail.
+An Oregon man collected rainwater on his property and was sentenced to 30 Days in jail.

 Video: Making a Rain Barrel Garden – Home Depot